nicelifeBS/Modo_LightBank/README.md

 - material color
 - diffuse contribution
 - specular contribution
-- light renaming
+- light renaming (lights can be renamed in either the scene or LightBank)

-Also offers a Solo mode which enables the current light and disables all others.
+- a Solo mode which enables the current light and disables all others.
 Other light panels are locked out until the light is unsoloed.

 ___